anwitha344/VIT-Captcha-solver/README.md

 ### Step 2: Labeling Captchas

-To make labeling efficient, I created a small UI in Google Colab.
+To make labeling efficient, I created a small UI using tkinter in Google Colab.

 * It allowed selecting how many captchas to label in one session.
 * Captchas were displayed in a large, clear format.